noynaert/csc187handouts/unit08/08_020_Arithmetic_Shortcuts_Gone_Wild.md

   * ++i
   * --i

+### The operators in words

+* `i++` means "add 1 to i, but wait until everything else in the statement is done."
+* `i--` means "subtract 1 from i, but wait until everything else in the statement is done."
+* `++i` means "before you do anything else in the statement, add 1 to i."
+* --i means "before you do anything else in the statement, subtract 1 from i."
 ## Programming by side effect (generally a bad thing to do)

 A side effect is when a statement does one main task, but it also changes something else at the same time.